-From the evidence you have considered, what areas of concern have you identified regarding the potential negative and positive impact on one or more protected characteristics (equality groups)?
+From the evidence you have consider positive impact on one or more protection From the evidence you have considered, what areas of concern have you identified regarding the potential negative and positive impact on one or more protected characteristics (equality groups)?

-Protected characteristic Tick whi ch applies Tick which h applies Reason

-(equality group) Positiv e impact Potential negative impact Briefly explain what positive or negative impact has been identified
+Protected characteristic (equality group) ntial Reason Briefly explain what positive or negative impact has been identified

 Yes No Yes No

-Age √ ✓ The Housing Needs service is a demand / need led service and as such unlikely to discriminate against a single individual, community or area.
+Age ✓ ✓ The Housing Needs service is a demand / need led service and as such unlikely to discriminate against a single individual, community or area.
 Accordingly it is unlikely that these proposals will have an adverse affect on any one protected characteristic, however all groups have the potential to be negatively affected.

 Disability ✓ ✓ As above

 Gender Reassignment ✓ ✓ As above

 Marriage and Civil Partnership ✓ ✓ As above

 Pregnancy and Maternity ✓ ✓ As above

 Race ✓ ✓ As above

-Religion/ belief ✓ ✓ As above
+Religion/ belief √ ✓ As above

 Sex (Gender) ✓ ✓ As above